bennyistanto/gost-climate/book/indices/cwd.md

 # Consecutive Wet Days

 The number of consecutive wet days (CWD) is similar to the above CDD, the largest number of consecutive days with daily precipitation amount more than 1 mm (or depend on the rain days criteria of the country), within a certain time.
 Usually the process counts the number of days in the past 90 days to measure the wet level.

 **How it works**

 Calculate the number of rain days based on the threshold and calculate the count of the most recent days since a dry day or the most recent consecutive string of days that meet the threshold criteria is summed.

-Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day
+Option for rain day's threshold: 1, 2.5, 5, 10 or 20 milimeters of rainfall per day.

 ```
 IF previousCWD == null THEN previousCWD == 0
 ELSEIF todayRAIN < 1 AND previousCWD == 0 THEN previousCWD + 1
 ```

-CWD derived from IMERG data
+CWD derived from IMERG data.

 **About the data**